sotrh/learn-wgpu/docs/beginner/tutorial3-pipeline/README.md

 ![Said lovely brown triangle](./tutorial3-pipeline-triangle.png)

 ## Challenge
 Create a second pipeline that uses the triangles position data to create a color that it then sends to the fragment shader to use for `f_color`.
-Have the app swap between these when you press the spacebar. *Hint: use*`in`*and*`out`*variables.*
+Have the app swap between these when you press the spacebar. *Hint: use*`in`*and*`out`*variables in a separate shader.*